Baota District: Second Chinese Civil War

-The Communist Party claims that while occupying portions of Yan'an in March 1947, the Nationalist Army engaged in a white terror, targeting the local population.
-By early 1948, Communist forces in the area were relegated to using guerilla warfare tactics, and many Communist units were captured by Nationalist forces in the area.
+The CCP claims that while occupying portions of Yan'an in March 1947, the Nationalist Army engaged in a white terror, targeting the local population.
+By early 1948, CCP forces in the area were relegated to using guerilla warfare tactics, and many CCP units were captured by Nationalist forces in the area.
 In March 1948, Peng Dehuai led a team from Yan'an County in a battle in nearby Yichuan County.
-On April 22, Yan'an was recaptured by the Red Army, and various Communist government institutions subsequently returned to Yan'an.
-In the weeks following its recapture, Communist officials led a number of parades through the city.
+On April 22, Yan'an was recaptured by the Red Army, and various CCP government institutions subsequently returned to Yan'an.
+In the weeks following its recapture, CCP officials led a number of parades through the city.

-Following the recapture of the city of Yan'an, Communist forces saw a number of other military successes nearby.
+Following the recapture of the city of Yan'an, CCP forces saw a number of other military successes nearby.
 On October 15, 1948, a group 12 Nationalist soldiers in Qilipu, in the south of what is now Baota District, surrendered to the Red Army.
-With increased control of the area, Communist forces oversaw the reopening of many local businesses in Yan'an County in January 1949.
-The Communist Party also made a number of administrative changes to the area.
+With increased control of the area, CCP forces oversaw the reopening of many local businesses in Yan'an County in January 1949.
+The CCP also made a number of administrative changes to the area.
 In February 1949, they abolished Linzhen County (临镇县 (臨鎮縣, Línzhèn Xiàn)), which was centered around the town of Lin, and merged it into Yan'an County and Yanchang County.
 They further consolidated the area by subordinating Yan'an City to Yan'an County in March.
 On May 5, Yan'an County was placed under the jurisdiction of the Shaanbei Administrative Area, which roughly corresponded to the contemporary boundaries of Yan'an.
 Also in May, the capital of the Shaan-Gan-Ning Border District was moved from Yan'an to Xi'an.

-The newly reorganized government of Yan'an County faced a test on July 14, 1949, when an episode of hail damaged over a thousand houses, and over 18,000 mu of cropland.